InserirAquiNome/crypto/PGP.md

 I can see that they are identical!
 So the file integrity is checked and it's correct.

-Now when you have a txt file with the SHA256 sum on it you can do something else.
-For example with this txt file:
+Now when you have a txt file with the SHA256 sum and the name of the file on it in this format:

 ```bash
 $ cat bitcoin-0.15.1-x86_64-linux-gnu.tar.gz.sha256sum